dextersealy/rent-report/README.md

 ![Rent Report screeshot](RentReport.png)

-I created this application to solve the problem where you are moving in New York and need to know what you should expect to pay, how different apartment and building features affect prices, and what is a good value.
+I created this application to solve the problem where you are moving in New York and need to know what you should expect to pay for rent, how different apartment and building features affect prices, and what is a good value.